Empower Your Practice

 Expert Verified

 Payroll processing in a medical practice is more complicated than in most other industries.
-Clinical staff work rotating shifts, locum tenens providers move between facilities, and compensation structures often include fixed salaries, hourly rates, overtime, and performance bonuses, all running in parallel.
-For a practice manager or payroll manager trying to keep up with IRS obligations while also ensuring nurses and physicians are paid accurately and on time, the stakes are high.
+Clinical staff work varying schedules, locum tenens providers move between facilities, and compensation structures often include fixed salaries, hourly rates, overtime, and performance bonuses running in parallel.
+For a practice manager trying to keep up with IRS obligations while ensuring staff are paid accurately and on time, the stakes are high.

 Understanding what are the 4 types of payroll systems is the starting point for making the right choice.
 Each model carries different implications for cost, compliance, and operational control.